jgruber/f5-ibmbluemix/README.md

 ``# bash ibmbm_tmos_ve_install.sh``

 The Bare Metal host will reboot after installation and the network addresses previously allocated to the Bare Metal host by the IBM Cloud provisioning process will now owned by the TMOS Virtual Edition running on the host.
 The only access to the Bare Metal host operating system will be through the remote console for the Bare Metal host.
 The Bare Metal host is simply functioning as a compute host for the TMOS Virtual Edition.

+To access the TMOS Virtual Edition simply `ssh` as root to the Bare Metal host's private IP address or login to the TMOS Web Inteface at `https://[private_ip_address]:8443`.

 If at any point in this process you experience difficulty, simply reload the OS for the Bare Metal device and start over.